leighfletcher/Collision-Induced-Absorption/README.md

 ## NEMESIS Input Files

+Multiple versions of the NEMESIS input files are available, with the following characteristics:
+* `mgRT_mgRV_40-280K_dnu*.tab` span 40 to 280K in steps of 10K, and are typically useful for simulations of Ice Giants (T<280 K).
+* `mgRT_mgRV_40-400K_dnu*.tab` span 40 to 400K in steps of 15K, and are typically useful for simulations of Gas Giants (T<400 K).
+* These tables have a maximum of 1501 spectral points, so the different `dnu` flavours span 0-1500 cm-1, 0-3000 cm-1, 0-6000 cm-1 and 0-15,000 cm-1, respectively.
-Four versions of the NEMESIS input files `mgRT_mgRV_40-280K_dnu*.tab` for CIA are available - see the [NEMESIS repository](https://github.com/nemesiscode/radtrancode) for full details.
-These contain the CIA for all gas pairs (including H2-H2 and H2-He) on grids of temperature, pressure, and separated into 24 para-H2 fractions between 0.25 and 1.0.
-These tables have a maximum of 1501 spectral points, so the different `dnu` flavours span 0-1500 cm-1, 0-3000 cm-1, 0-6000 cm-1 and 0-15,000 cm-1, respectively.
+* These contain the CIA for all gas pairs (including H2-H2 and H2-He) on grids of temperature, pressure, and separated into 24 para-H2 fractions between 0.25 and 1.0.

+See the [NEMESIS repository](https://github.com/nemesiscode/radtrancode) for full details

 ## Notes: